dougdonohoe/ddpoker/README-DEV.md

 ## Mac vs Linux vs Windows (a note from Doug)

 These instructions are admittedly Mac centric, largely because that is what I have used for the last 15 years.
-Things should work on Linux, but I no longer have a Linux box running at home, so I haven't tested it.
+I've done cursory testing on Linux (see Appendix B for testing tips on Ubuntu from Docker/Mac).

 Even though DD Poker was originally developed mainly on Windows (with Cygwin), I haven't used Windows for development in a very long time, so apologies to Windows developers for the lack of instructions.
 Cygwin worked back in the day and I imagine that the Windows Subsystem for Linux (WSL) should be helpful here, too.

 Feel free to submit a PR with any changes to these docs that would help Linux or Windows users.

 ## Prerequisites